carrotflowerr/ManEdit/README.md

 A bash script to quickly edit man pages.

 # Why
 Yes.
 I edit man pages, and I think you should too.
-I will get [https://tldr.sh/](tldr) pages working soon.
+I will probably get tldr pages working soon.

 # Notes
 * Replace nvim with your editor.